 As an industrial-organizational psychologist, you will help companies improve their business.
 You will be an expert who will come into a company and ask questions to staff members to find out more about company culture and how employees feel about their workplace.
 Using your expertise, you will analyze your findings and figure out how a company can increase happiness amongst its workers, increase productivity, and have a better company culture altogether.

 Industrial-organizational psychology is a field that is growing in popularity.
 This is a great field to be in if you enjoy working with people individually, listening to them and helping them understand their problems, and providing them with practical solutions to solve their needs.
 You will work with companies and help them create a more successful business, while also helping employees be happier at work.

-An Industrial-Organizational Psychologist must possess the following qualities and skills:
+An Industrial-Organizational Psychologist should possess the following qualities and skills:

 Industrial-Organizational Psychologist Work Environment

 Many industrial-organizational psychologists work for human resources firms.
 Others are self-employed as consultants and travel periodically to their different clients.
 An industrial-organizational psychologist will work with many different types of companies, going into the company, observing and conducting research over a period of time.

 Other industrial-organizational psychologists may work in research and development.
 They may work in labor unions, staffing agencies, health care facilities, and other places to help understand the emotional and psychological needs of employees in the workplace.

 Those industrial-organizational psychologists who work as consultants set their own hours and schedule.
 An industrial-organizational psychologist who works for another company may work 40 hours a week or more.

 According to the United States Bureau of Labor Statistics, the median annual salary for industrial-occupational psychologists was $77,000 in 2014.